mitthting/end-to-end_noise-robustness_ASR/README.md

 4. HTK 3.4.1 , if need to use GMM-HMM as recognizer
 5. Matlab 2015 or later version , if need to use HTK

-The speech feature contains [MFCC](https://drive.google.com/open?id=1Bju5ooZEwJO5eXi_18VSB2QkY-phimTj) and AFE features(https://drive.google.com/open?id=1gI1_6i9v2oH24vln4lCIoVW2opbQdFzo).
+The speech feature contains [MFCC](https://drive.google.com/open?id=1Bju5ooZEwJO5eXi_18VSB2QkY-phimTj) and [AFE](https://drive.google.com/open?id=1gI1_6i9v2oH24vln4lCIoVW2opbQdFzo) features.
 All features are compose of 12 cepstrum and log-energy coefficient plus their corresponding first and second derivative (delta and acceleration) components.

 The files or folder are explained as following.
 1. 'DAE_AFE_lossweight.py' : denoise speech feature